 When the Nest Hello launched in 2018, Nest said Hello was the first video doorbell able to both detect people and offer facial recognition, but its features aren't limited to just letting you know when grandma is at the door: there's also two-way communication, quick responses for the delivery man and compatibility with Google Assistant-enabled speakers, among other things.

-Can Nest Hello walk the walk as well as talk the talk though?
-We've had one installed on our front door since 2018 to see if it is the best top buy in the connected doorbell market.
+Can Nest Hello walk the walk as well as talk the talk though and is it the better option compared the battery-operated Nest Battery Doorbell?
+We've had the Nest Hello (wired) video doorbell installed on our front door since 2018 to see if it is the best top buy in the connected doorbell market.

 Design and installation